-The DASPP will be managed as a Row and Field Crop Preserve as described in Section 5.4.4.4 of the SJMSCP.
+The RLRPP will be managed as a Row and Field Crop Preserve as described in Section 5.4.4.4 of the SJMSCP.
 The goal of this preserve type is to maintain and enhance the habitat values extant on the site for the benefit of Swainson's hawk and other species covered by the SJMSCP that depend to varying degrees upon habitat values provided by agricultural habitats and associated ditch and riparian habitats.
+In addition, due to the presence of vernal pool/swale habitats, the preserve will be managed to maintain habitat values for California tiger salamander and vernal pool invertebrates.
 Habitat Values are defined herein as the resources on the landscape that provide benefits for covered species, such as abundant and accessible prey or forage, cover, perch sites, nest sites, water, or other resources necessary for survival and reproduction.
 Habitat values decrease with increasing disturbance, pesticide and herbicide use, and increasing habitat uniformity.
-Because the DASPP is devoted to agricultural production, the primary goal of the preserve is to provide foraging habitat for SJMSCP-covered species.
+Because the RLRPP is devoted to agricultural production, the primary goal of the preserve is to provide nesting and foraging habitat for SJMSCP-covered species.
 This chapter discusses the land management activities that will be implemented under the conservation easement.
 The desired agricultural practices as well as permitted and prohibited land uses are discussed.

-The DASPP will be managed according to the guidelines for Central Zone Row and Field Crop Preserves outlined in the SJMSCP.
-These guidelines state that the key management practice for the agricultural use of row and field crops is to grow only those crops having a canopy structure and other attributes that do not mechanically prevent foraging by raptors or other species covered under the SJMSCP.
+The RLRPP will generally be managed according to the guidelines for Central Zone Row and Field Crop Preserves outlined in the SJMSCP.
+These guidelines state that the key management practice is to grow only those crops having attributes that do not mechanically prevent foraging by raptors or other species covered under the SJMSCP.
+However, because of the presence of vernal pool /swale habitats, conversion of the property from pastureland to row and field crops is prohibited with prior permission from the Habitat Technical Advisory Committee (HTAC).